Trinity Hill Gimblett Gravels, Gimblett Gravels Syrah

 Vinification

-The Syrah grapes for this wine were hand harvested from estate-owned vineyards of three individual sites and clones, and then fermented separately before blending post-fermentation.
+The Syrah grapes for this wine were hand harvested and the different sites and clones were then fermented separately before blending post-fermentation.
 A range of maceration periods allowed for increased complexity.
-A small percentage of Viognier skins were included in some batches to further aid in providing complexity and texture.
-The wine was then matured for 12 to 16 months, entirely in 5,400 litre French oak ovals, before bottling.
+The wine was then matured for 12 to 15 months, entirely in 5,400 litre French oak ovals, before blending in December 2022 and bottling in February 2023.

 Tasting Notes & Technical Details